OMVIC supports you in your vehicle buying journey to make sure you are confident and informed about your purchase.

 Consumers who are eligible to cancel a contract due to the failure of a dealer to make one of the required disclosures under the MVDA can send a letter to the dealership informing them of the intention to cancel the agreement.
 We recommend sending the letter in a manner that provides proof of delivery.

-We offer a variety of supports that will help you throughout your vehicle-buying journey including free education through online webinars or in-person sessions.
+We offer a variety of supports that will help you throughout your vehicle-buying journey including education through online webinars or in-person sessions.
 These are perfect for first-time car buyers, community groups, and organizations.